mtdvlpr/cmd-blog/src/blog/meesterproef.md

 #### Code Review

 I had a code review with Cyd.
 I showed her my work on the base layout and she thought I was on a good track.
+She suggested I document more of my code to make it clear what it does and how it works.

 Afterwards, we had a talk with our coach, Victor.
 We discussed wether we should be moving forward with Tailwind and Skeleton.dev and came to the conclusion to not use it.
 I started reverting my work.